MaorSabag/Lsass-Automation/README.md

 > Original Author: Maor Sabag

-A python script to automate the NTLM hash dumping form the Lsass process
+A python script to automate the NTLM hash dumping from the Lsass process

 # Dependencies